AFanthomme/ManifoldsSupportRNI/README.md

   <img src="illustrations/relu_slow_decay_sgd_T3_sanity_check.png" width="90%" />
 </p>

-* RNNs performing $D$ integrals have their internal states live in a $D$-dimensional manifold.
+* RNNs performing $D$ integrals have their internal states live close to a $D$-dimensional manifold.
 * Coordinates on the manifold can be computed from the current value of the integrals.

 <p align="center">